mcasimir/active_record_schema/README.md

 end
 ```

-Now you can migrate the database.

-Later in the life cycle of the project... add a new field to `Post`
+Generating a migration for new columns is the same, lets add a new field to `Post` (eg. `pubdate`):

 ``` rb
 class Post < ActiveRecord::Base
     field :title
     field :body, :as => :text
     belongs_to :author, :class_name => "User"

     field :pubdate, :as => :datetime end
 ```

-Generating a migration for new columns is the same:
+Now run

     rails g migration add_pubdate_to_posts --from Post

-This will generate:
+and this will generate:

 ``` rb
 class AddPubdateToPosts < ActiveRecord::Migration